jurenoult/fishphylo/README.md

 <!-- badges: end -->

-The goal of fishphylo is to import sequence data from GenBank and from Fasta files et construct phylogenetic trees.
+The goal of fishphylo is to import sequence data from GenBank and from Fasta files and build basic phylogenetic trees.

 ## Installation